Location

 Salary

-The teacher will plan and implement a program of study tailored to student needs while maintaining a conducive learning environment.
-Responsibilities include assessing student progress, maintaining accurate records, and collaborating with staff and parents.
+The teacher is responsible for planning and delivering ELA instruction tailored to student needs while maintaining a conducive learning environment.
+Key duties include assessing student progress, maintaining accurate records, and collaborating with staff and parents.

 Candidates must possess a bachelor's degree from an accredited institution.
 A valid Missouri teacher certificate in English/Language Arts is required.